 - 1 tablespoon salt

-- Uncover and mix in the honey, oil, and salt until incorporated.
-Then add the remaining flour, 1 cup a time, until the dough begins to pull away from the sides of the bowl.
+- Add 4 cups of flour, oil, and salt to the yeast mixture; stir until incorporated.
+Then add the remaining flour, 1/2 cup at a time, until the dough begins to pull away from the sides of the bowl.

 - Knead the Dough: If kneading by hand, transfer the bread dough to a very lightly floured surface, oil your hands, and knead for 6 to 7 minutes or until the dough is smooth.
-If kneading in a stand mixer, using the dough hook, knead for about 5 minutes at low speed until the dough is smooth.
+If kneading in a stand mixer, using the dough hook, knead for 4 minutes at medium speed until the dough is smooth.
 Adjust the dough as needed with additional flour or water if necessary.

-- Transfer the dough to an oil-coated bowl and let rise in a warm place 1 to 2 hours, or until the dough has doubled.
+- Transfer the dough to an oil-coated bowl and let rise in a warm place for about 1 hour, until the dough has doubled.
+Punch the dough down, cover, and let rise for 30 minutes.

-- Gently deflate the dough, divide in half, and form into 2 loaves.
+- Coat two 9 x 5-inch loaf pans and set them aside.
+Divide the dough in half and form it into 2 loaves.
 I like to make a log and then pinch the seam and the ends together tightly.
-Place seam side down in 2 greased 9" x 5" loaf pans.
-Cover loosely with greased plastic wrap and let rise in a warm place until the center of the loaf has crowned; about 1-inch above the loaf rim.
+Place seam side down in prepared pans, cover loosely and let rise in a warm place until the center of the loaf has crowned; about 1-inch above the loaf rim.
+About 30 minutes.

 - Meanwhile, preheat the oven to 350 degrees F.

-- Uncover the loaves and place in the oven.
-Bake for 35 to 40 minutes or until a digital thermometer reaches 190° or more.
-Tent a sheet of foil over the loaves after 20 minutes to prevent over-browning if desired.
+- Uncover the loaves and place them in the oven.
+Bake for 35 to 40 minutes or until a digital thermometer reaches between 180° - 200°F. Tent a sheet of foil over the loaves after 20 minutes to prevent over-browning if desired.

 - Remove the bread from the oven and from the loaf pans.
 Transfer to a rack to cool completely before slicing.
 Brush melted butter over the warm bread for a delicious crust as it cools.